 Pools and Hot Tubs

 There are two pools and two hot tubs at Campland on the Bay.
-For some reason, guests could use the pool during the COVID restrictions but not the hot tub.
-The hot tub looked very inviting.
-One is shaped like a giant C!
-Next time!
+One hot tub is shaped like a giant C!
+This was perfect at the end of the day.

 A nice place to chill out © Rina Nehdar